okadash/shelib/README.md

 You can write own shelib funcitons and distribute them as **shelib packages**.
 There are no coding standard and no centralized CVS for shelib packages.
 Just use git repository to share your shelib packages.

-See also [@okadash/shef](https://github.com/okadash/shef) for shelib package manegement.
+See also [shef documentation](https://github.com/okadash/blob/master/docs/SHEF.md) for shelib package manegement.

 # Contact